Get Ready to Fall in Love With Persimmons

 2. In a mixing bowl, combine all ingredients, then pour into a greased 8×8 baking dish.
 Top with persimmon slices if using.

-3. Baked until firm to the touch, about 40 minutes.
+3. Bake until firm to the touch, about 40 minutes.

 Persimmon Spring Rolls